Dallas ends 5-game losing streak with 4-1 win over Flyers

 Dallas made the most of its attempts for a rare dose of good news for a team trying to make the playoffs for the second straight season.
 The Stars appeared well-positioned for a run at the division title and the top seed in the West.
 Instead, only Minnesota had scored fewer points in the Western Conference headed into Saturday night.

+“We can’t have any more sluggish starts,” coach Jim Montgomery said.
+“We missed some good looks, but you want to get more shots.”

 The Stars scored two straight goals in the first period to start the trend of fantastic goal-to-shot efficiency.
 Hintz scored his sixth of the season when he stuck the puck through defenseman Matt Niskanen’s skate.
-Lindell got his first of the season on a slapper from the circle.
+Lindell got his first of the season on the power play off a slapper from the circle.

 Perry sealed it when he scored on a backhander in the third for the 3-1 lead.
 Perry is on a one-year contract after a buyout in Anaheim, where he played his first 14 years.